 Don't ignore your strengths and weaknesses -- realistic self-assessment is important.
 Mapping a career path is both an exercise in self praise ("I am fantastic at math!"), and an exercise in humility ("I'm not a very good singer").
 You can always learn and develop the skills needed for almost any job, but you shouldn't ignore your natural talents since those are, after all, what you do best.

 You can start this planning process at any time.
 Whether you're a high school student trying to figure out whether or not to go to college, a recent college graduate looking to land your first job, a professional seeking to advance in an existing career or a person who wants to change careers, it's never too soon (or too late) to start planning.
-To find out more about goal-setting and career planning, the links on the next page will point you in the right direction.
+To find out more about goal-setting and career planning, the links below will point you in the right direction.